Jack-Emerald/BlackMyth-Unified_Mind/docs/proposal.md

 ## AI Tool Usage
 We are going to use ***chatgpt*** for debugging our code or optimize the speed of our code if possible.

-We plan to use ***Gymnasium***, an API standard for reinforcement learning, as a basic RL API to connect the game.
+We plan to use ***gym***, an API standard for reinforcement learning, as a basic RL API to connect the game.
 However, since we cannot directly connect to the game to extract data directly, usage of screen-capturing and mouse-controlling is inevitable.